 Force the GCM model output for meteorology into LER and produce results for all LER models up to 2099.

 Once results are produced, analyze projected LER water temperature over 30-year time periods from present up until 2099.
-30-year time periods signify a complete climate cycle – an analysis using 30 year intervals provides a more complete and broad picture than shorter or longer intervals.
+30-year time periods signify a complete climate cycle – an analysis using a 30-year rolling average provides a more complete and broad picture than shorter or longer intervals and will remove interannual noise.
 There are many metrics of interest that can be calculated from LER temperature simulations, including the length of stratification, thermocline depth, and thermocline strength, among others.

 Once metrics of interest have been calculated for each model over 30-year time periods, a comparative analysis between all LER and GCM model combinations, and the historical baseline should be carried out.